arefSajjadi/simplePhpChat/README.md

 # simplePhpChat
-simple chat application with php and ajax
+Simple live chat application with php and ajax